 However, for the serious competitors out there, I recommend the new SBD knee sleeves.

 At the IPF Raw World’s in 2013, Russian lifters were using plastic bags and a team of three coaches to pull these things on.
 As a result, the IPF created a new rule that mandated knee sleeves must be put on “unassisted”.
 So, if you still have to get them on by yourself, the strategy is to get two sizes smaller than you actually measure.
 Yes, you’ll legitimately get “pop” out of your sleeves if you do this.
 Of course, you can’t constantly train this way (your legs will fall asleep), but, for competition, it will make a difference.
-Some people are claiming upwards of 15-25lbs from their knee sleeves.
-This is a really significant boost and, frankly, not something that can be ignored when medals are often determined by less weight than that.
+Some people are claiming upwards of 15-25lbs from their knee sleeves, but the reality is more like 5-10lbs in my experience.
+Still, this is a really significant boost and, frankly, not something that can be ignored when medals can be determined by less weight than that.

 So what separates the SBDs from Rehbands?
 Well, there is really only three important differences.
 The Rehbands are 27cm long and the SBDs are 30cm.
 So, with SBD you get more coverage.
 More coverage means more support and more carryover.
 The second important difference is that SBD offers many more size options which means that you can be more precise with exactly how small the sleeve actually is.
 This allows you to size down effectively.
 With Rehbands, if you get two sizes down, you’ll never get it on your leg at all.
 If you get one size down, it doesn’t add as much to your squat.
 The third difference, and don’t laugh at me now, is color.
 SBDs only come in black and red.
 The original Rehbands only come in blue.
 If you’re one of those people who needs to match, both of these are likely to piss you off.